dhmspector/ZeitSatTrack/README.md

 ## Author David HM Spector (spector@zeitgeist.com)

 # Summary
-_ZeitSatTrack_ will provide position (lat/lon, altitude) information for satellites based on standard TLE (Two Line Element) format orbital parameter descriptions.
+_ZeitSatTrack_ will provide position (lat/lon, altitude) information for satellites based on standard TLE (Two Line Element) format orbital parameter descriptions.</br>
 This library provides discrete or continuous tracking of satellites either by explicitly naming a satellite whose position is desired or by providing a list of satellites to watch.

 # Installation